zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-css-builder/README.markdown

 **Note:** Liferay's CSS Builder is supported for Oracle's JDK and uses a native compiler for increased speed.
-If you're using an IBM JDK, you may experience issues when building your SASS files (e.g., when building a theme).
+If you're using an IBM JDK, you may experience issues when building your Sass files (e.g., when building a theme).
 It's recommended to switch to using the Oracle JDK, but if you prefer using the IBM JDK, you must use the fallback Ruby compiler.
 You can do this two ways: